Self-Advocating

 Neurotypical Apathy

 They rarely know how they are causing it and how they are making it worse for everyone involved.
-They will, however, be aware of the burden the interaction places on them, and because of this, are likely to make efforts to resolve it by exiting the situation (returning to what feels more familiar and sustainable).
 This is called strategic ignorance.

 Resources